PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-masmunge95/README.md

 ### 1. Start the Backend Server

-In your terminal, run the following command to start the Node.js/Express server.
+Open a new terminal in your project folder and run the following command to start the Node.js/Express server.
 It will connect to your MongoDB database and listen for API requests.

 ```bash
 node server.js